Nova Scotia, Canada is a hotbed of business brilliance in key sectors that are driving the world's economy.

 - We have 450 PhDs in ocean-related disciplines, which is the world’s highest concentration of researchers in this sector.

-- Nova Scotia is home to world-renowned ocean-related research institutions including Canada’s largest - The Bedford Institute of Oceanography (BIO) - the country's first major centre devoted to oceanography which brings together some 700 scientists, engineers, technicians, contractors and staff working in a range of disciplines
+- Halifax is home to world-renowned ocean-related research institutions including Canada’s largest - The Bedford Institute of Oceanography (BIO) - the country's first major centre devoted to oceanography which brings together some 700 scientists, engineers, technicians, contractors and staff working in a range of disciplines

 - The Institute for Ocean Research Enterprise (IORE) will deliver advanced research that will inform public policy, build synergies with industry partners, and draw world attention to this sector.